FHO+: Continuity of care measure

 Accountability for continuity of care

 For the first quarter of your roster not meeting the continuity of care threshold of 75 per cent, you will be notified by the ministry.
 Because you have up to three months from the date of service to submit billings, a notification for Q1 will come early in Q3.
-There is no financial consequence for being under the threshold for a single quarter.
+There is no financial consequence for being under the continuity threshold for a single quarter.
 The notification serves as an opportunity to course correct.

 If your roster does not meet the 75 per cent continuity of care threshold for the quarter following notification (Q4) – a second quarter of your roster being below 75 per cent – 15 per cent of what was paid to you in Q1 will be subtracted from your Q6 capitation payment.
-This discount will be applied to your total capitation payments (including both regular and LTC capitation payments).
+This adjustment will be applied to your total capitation payments (including both regular and LTC capitation payments).

-Negation is a dollar-for-dollar reduction each time a rostered patient seeks care outside of your FHO for in-basket services.
 Under negation, outside use reduces the amount of the access bonus you receive by the dollar value of the fee code used for the visit.

 Note that negation and the access bonus will remain in Family Health Networks and Blended Salary Models.
 The continuity of care measure does not apply to these models.